 I was passing out exams and I jokingly reminded the students not to cheat, for that wouldn’t be fair.
 In a flash, Ben responded, “It would be fair if we all cheated.”
 Of course, he was right.
 His comment illuminated for me the insufficiency of the libertarian golden rule.
 If we define justice as maximizing liberty restrained by fairness, of course it would be good for all the students to cheat.
 That seems to have been the value system Wall Street applied to the derivatives market in 2008.
 We see it all around us if we look for it.
 So long as all public schools are equally crummy, all students will have a fair chance at success, meaning next to none, and look how low we can keep property taxes!
 Dumping litter on the highway, toxic wastes into our air, or bribing politicians, or overfishing the oceans cannot be wrong if everybody does it, for it meets the two criteria of maximizing freedom and conforming to equity.
 Note that valuing fairness alone might allow the kinds of abuses egalitarians have committed, so libertarians insist that fairness be coupled with maximal freedom in their recipe for justice.
 Indeed, being libertarians, maximal freedom is the essence of justice in their view.
 But clearly something is missing from their definition.
 Ben taught me that.

 Allow me to address one more possible objection.
 Some persons may find this argument unconvincing.
-Either they find flaws in its logic that I do not see or they embrace a virtual circle (see “What Is the Virtual Circle?”) that views logic itself as personal and idiosyncratic.
+Either they find flaws in its logic that I do not see or they embrace a virtual circle that views logic itself as personal and idiosyncratic (see “What Is the Virtual Circle?“).
+Or perhaps they view their own pursuits as so daunting and demanding that they cannot imagine taking such a long view of their moral obligations (see “The Problem of Moral Pragmatism”).
 Their response might go something like this: “I don’t care about these arguments or about they strangers they involve; what do they have to do with me or those I care about?
 I certainly respect the pragmatic instincts that drive us toward this kind of gated community or even fortress mentality view of our societal organization.
 Protecting our own is natural to us.
 The question of why we should be concerned about the equalities of kind due to strangers has a more primal and practical answer having nothing to do with reasoning and justice and everything to do with survival.

 It can best be illustrated by the analogy of a race.
 Imagine that at some past moment all humanity entered into a race to secure their needs.
 Given the certainty of scarcity, it is doubtful from the outset that the losers of this race will secure the goods that give them a full human life.
 Some will flourish and others will fail.
 The race is run, and at the instant the winner crosses the finish line, the other competitors freeze in their place around the track.
 A new starting gun is fired and again the competitors race toward the goods they need to live a full human life.
 Freeze the runners as the winner crosses the line again, and note how they are even more widely spaced than before.
 If each race denotes a generation, we will find the runners ever more widely spaced, so that if we should have the winners and losers change place at some point, even the fastest runners cannot make up for the generational disadvantage they face at the starting point of their race.
 Now this unequal result is no one’s fault.
 It is simply the natural outcome of differing abilities and efforts.
 But the outcome is still socially destructive.
 This inequality that might have started with a just inequality of degree for one generation will produce an inequality of kind in future generations so obvious that losing competitors will abandon the rules.
 They may tackle the fastest runners or simply boycott the competition altogether, sitting on the track blocking the lanes.
 The analogy of a race illustrates why a sustained and unmediated liberty of opportunity will eventually produce inequalities of kind rather than degree, inequalities so debilitating that citizens will begin their life race with no hope of procuring the goods they need to flourish.
 The libertarian golden rule can do nothing to alleviate this problem.
 Indeed, it will cause it.
 Too much liberty will produce an inequality of kind that invalidates and ultimately compromises the entire enterprise that makes up our political and economic systems.
 Since all persons require the fulfillment of their needs, they will regard the arrangements of this polity as unjust—and they will be right — and will find other means to secure the goods their humanity entitles them to.
 Thus an excess of liberty will destroy both equality and liberty.
 This is why equality, of kind and not degree, so impossible to secure, is also so essential to pursue.